Merced-es/power-list/docs/index.md

 * Google Sign In
 > Google Sign In will allow you to sign into your account that holds all of your lists and ideas in
 >a cloud.
 A reference to Google Sign In can be found [here](https://developers.google.com/identity/sign-in/web/sign-in).
-* Google Drive
-> Google Drive is where the photos will be uploaded to and stored.
-> A reference could be found [here](https://developers.google.com/drive/api/v2/reference/files/insert).
-* Google Cloud Tasks API
-> This API allows for a place to write and save tasks.
-Reference [here](https://cloud.google.com/tasks/docs/reference/rest).
-(Currently looking for something similar to Google Keep)